 When they see their work on display, they feel proud too.
 And this gives them the motivation to tackle various activities with enthusiasm, more so when parents recognize the effort.
 Children naturally seek parental pride because it reinforces their parents’ love for them.
 So they do good–it’s their way of saying, “Hey, mom, look!
 I made this!”

-Inspire them to do more by having a place for everything–including artwork.
+Give them the inspiration to do more by having a place for everything–including artwork.
 That’s how parents can genuinely support their children to learn more.
 The more they do things by themselves, and the more you show appreciation for the things they did right, the better they’d be at learning from the hands-on experience.